 You’re never on your own when it comes to your mental health; there is always hope.
 You can find it here.
-TheHopeline puts mental health resources (including a podcast archive) at your fingertips.
-If you’re struggling with depression, anxiety, suicidal thoughts, or addiction, you can request mentorship or prayer right away.
+TheHopeline puts mental health resources at your fingertips.
+If you’re struggling with depression, anxiety, suicidal thoughts, or addiction, you can chat with a Hope Coach, request mentorship or prayer right away.

 Greater stability, deeper faith, and stronger relationships are possible – starting now.